zzzprojects/learn-orm/tutorials/ef-core-providers/devart-oracle.md

 }
 ```

-In EF Core, the DbContext has a virtual method called `OnConfiguring` which will get called internally by EF Core.
+In EF Core, the DbContext has a virtual method called `OnConfiguring`, which will get called internally by EF Core.

- - It will pass in an `optionsBuilder` instance which can be used to configure options for the `DbContext`.
+ - It will pass in an `optionsBuilder` instance, which can be used to configure options for the `DbContext`.
- - The `optionsBuilder` has the `UseOracle` method which expects a connection string as a parameter.
+ - The `optionsBuilder` has the `UseOracle` method, which expects a connection string as a parameter.

 ## Create Database